 A download integrity check can be performed by hashing downloaded data on the fly and comparing your results to server-supplied hashes.
 You should discard downloaded data with incorrect hash values, and you should use retry logic to avoid potentially expensive infinite loops.

-Alternatively, users can choose to perform client-side validation by issuing a request for the new object’s metadata, comparing the reported hash value, and deleting the object in case of a mismatch.
+Alternatively, users can choose to perform client-side validation by issuing a request for the new object's metadata, comparing the reported hash value, and deleting the object in case of a mismatch.
 This method is useful if the object's MD5 or CRC32C hash isn't known at the start of the upload.
-To avoid race conditions where independent processes delete or overwrite each other’s data, we also recommend that you use object generations and preconditions.
+To avoid race conditions where independent processes delete or replace each other's data, we also recommend that you use object generations and preconditions.

 In the case of parallel composite uploads, users should perform an integrity check for each component upload and then use component preconditions with their compose requests to protect against race conditions.
 Object composition offers no server-side MD5 validation, so users who wish to perform an end-to-end integrity check should apply client-side validation to the new composite object.